 Skip to main content

-Building Tachyon’s Ubuntu 24.04 Image
+How to Build the Ubuntu 24.04 Image

 Prerequisites

-• Git: To fetch the source code repositories.
+• Git – to fetch the source code repositories

 Cloning the Build Repositories